paulehoffman/dns-over-http-ideas/initial-ideas.md

 Define what to do with cookies; one approach: always ignore, make sure not to send.
 Regardless, DO NOT allow * cookies.

-[mcmanus: Its kind of weird to say do not allow normal http mechanisms like cookies in a foo-over-http spec.. a lot of the libraries used for implementation won't have great visibility into letting you do that.
-Its tempting to just say do whatever you want for http auth (which could be digest challenges, it could be bearer cookies, it could be bearer auth headers.. it could be some wacky SAML thing..)
+Patrick says: It's kind of weird to say do not allow normal http mechanisms like cookies in a foo-over-http spec.
+A lot of the libraries used for implementation won't have great visibility into letting you do that.
+It's tempting to just say do whatever you want for HTTP auth (which could be digest challenges, it could be bearer cookies, it could be bearer auth headers, it could be some wacky SAML thing.)

-require secure templates ala https
+Patrick says: Require secure (HTTPS) templates.
+Paul agrees.

-for considerations: DNS API servers should understand CORS.. especially to the extent that they are deployed behind firewalls
+Patrick says: DNS API servers should understand CORS, especially to the extent that they are deployed behind firewalls.

-does a redirect for a recursive resolver make any sense?]
+Patrick says: Does a redirect for a recursive resolver make any sense?
+Paul says: Yes, definitely.